-On June 19, 2003, the Fund issued \$220.0 million of 7.35% convertible unsecured subordinated debentures maturing on December 31, 2010.
-These debentures may be converted at the option of the holder at a conversion price of \$12.50 per Trust Unit at any time prior to maturity and may be redeemed by the Fund.
-The Fund may, at its option after June 30, 2006, elect to redeem the debentures by issuing Trust Units.
-The Fund can elect to pay interest on the debentures by issuing Trust Units.
-As at December 31, 2007, \$49.8 million principal amount of these debentures were outstanding.
+On June 19, 2003, the Fund issued \$220.0 million of Convertible Debentures maturing on December 31, 2010.
+The Convertible Debentures may be converted at the option of the holder at a conversion price of \$12.50 per Trust Unit at any time prior to maturity and may be redeemed by the Fund.
+The Fund may, at its option after June 30, 2006, elect to redeem the Convertible Debentures by issuing Trust Units.
+The Fund can elect to pay interest on the Convertible Debentures by issuing Trust Units.
+As at December 31, 2008, \$42.7 million principal amount of these Convertible Debentures were outstanding.

 Payments of interest and, as required, repayment of principal on the Convertible Debentures rank in priority to the payment of cash distributions by the Fund to Unitholders.
-For additional information regarding the Convertible Debentures, see Note 8 to the Fund's audited consolidated financial statements for the year ended December 31, 2007.
+For additional information regarding the Convertible Debentures, see Note 8 to the Fund's audited consolidated financial statements for the year ended December 31, 2008.